 “All around the world, people are responding to the threat of rising sea level by building concrete walls to protect valuable beachfront property.
 When sea level rises, the beach wants to move, generally further landward, but the wall stops it so eventually, the beach gets squeezed out.
 When the rising water reaches this protective wall, as it inevitably does, the beach is drowned.”

-He continued: “Coastal defences built to protect valuable developments along shoreline are stopping beaches from moving landward which is where they want to go.
+“Coastal defences built to protect valuable developments along shoreline are stopping beaches from moving landward which is where they want to go.
 That’s really the Achilles heel of coastal resorts as beaches must be allowed to ‘move’.”

 Beach replenishment or nourishment is sometimes seen as panacea for disappearing beaches but, according to Professor Cooper, this is not a solution either.